 United States • Europe • Asia

-The valuation of privately held biotechnology companies is generally very challenging because of the long development cycles and uncertainties of clinical testing and product registration outcomes even before market acceptance and competition is considered.
-Most companies do not have significant revenues or positive earnings, and their assets will generally consist of cash or short-term investments and intellectual property that is difficult to assess, meaning that it is difficult or impossible to apply most traditional valuation methods.
+The valuation of privately held biotechnology and pharmaceutical companies is generally very challenging because of the long development cycles and uncertainties of clinical testing and product registration outcomes even before market acceptance and competition is considered.
+Such companies are typically in the early stages of the drug development process, meaning that products are in Preclinical Development, Phase I or Phase II stages.
+Most such companies do not have significant revenues or positive earnings, and their assets will generally consist of cash or short-term investments and intellectual property that is difficult to assess, meaning that it is difficult or impossible to apply most traditional valuation methods.

 The use of a classic Discounted Cash Flow analysis for a biotechnology company with products in an early stage of development is not meaningful since projected future revenues will be contingent on the products successfully going through clinical trials and product registration where there is uncertainty and thus always less than 100% probability of success.
 Many analysts try to adjust for this by adding a high risk premium to the cost of capital used, but this approach is misleading.